What is Dental Science?

 Dental Science at Trinity

 This course is based in the Dublin Dental University Hospital situated on the Trinity campus.
 Clinical facilities are of a very high standard, emphasising the use of information technology.
 Class sizes are small, to ensure that students receive considerable staff input into their progress throughout the programme.
-Much of the teaching is delivered through Problem-Based Learning and there is lots of hands-on clinical experience treating patients.
+Much of the teaching is delivered through problem-based learning and there is lots of hands-on clinical experience treating patients.
 Students are introduced to clinical practice in first year as observers and they commence treating their own patients (under supervision) in the second year.
-By the fifth year students are expected to have completed a wide range of treatments similar to those provided in general dental practice.
+By the fifth year students are expected to have completed a range of treatments similar to those provided in general dental practice.
 Graduates of the Trinity School of Dental Science and Dublin Dental University Hospital are highly sought after due to the extensive clinical exposure obtained during the programme.

 Graduate skills and career opportunities